bormaxi8080/osint-timeline/DRAFT.md

 VormWeb.
 Search engine for .onion domains.
 Not too many indexed sites, but there are Darkglossary definition hints: https://vormweb.de/en/

+Leakix.
+A search engine for web services where common types of vulnerabilities have been found (As well as a community of researchers and an online tool for analyzing domain links): https://leakix.net/about

+File Pursuit.
+Open Directory Search Engine.
+Search audio, video, archives, documents, mobile apps and other files.
+Browse list of IPs/domains with open directories: https://filepursuit.com/

 IDCrawl.
 Search social media profiles by username.
 Instagram, Twitter, Facebook, YouTube etc (results with profile pics and additional data) + email addresses: https://www.idcrawl.com/username-search

 Introduction to Mastodon for OSINT Practitioners.
 Mastodon servers, Running a Mastodon instance, Finding Mastodon instances: https://authentic8.com/blog/introduction-mastodon-osint-practitioners